The best prepaid mobile plans in Australia (October 2024)

 There are a few key things to consider when buying a prepaid plan.
 Some telcos may offer automatic recharging (they may be called “subscriptions”), sometimes with incentives to tick that auto-renewal box, like data rollover.
 While a convenient way to ensure you’re always connected, automatic recharges don’t provide the freedom of choosing when you pay.

-Prepaid starter packs are a great starting point to nab a SIM card, sometimes at a great promotional price and with bonus data.
+Prepaid starter packs are a great starting point to nab a SIM card, sometimes at a lower promotional price and with bonus data.
 But those initial prices for prepaid starter packs and potentially a string of initial recharges aren’t indicative of the typical price you’ll pay in the long term.

 We strongly recommend evaluating long-term prepaid plans in terms of typical pricing and included data.
 Alternatively, revisit this page whenever you’re curious to see what’s out there for our recommendations on the best prepaid plans.
 Thankfully, switching telcos is a relatively straightforward process.

 Note that just because a prepaid plan says it lasts for a particular duration, it won’t do you much good if you burn through all of the allocated data.
-While you may still have access to call and texts, you won’t be able to use any data-dependent apps (which is most of them) unless you’re connected to WiFi or until you recharge.
+While you may still have access to calls and texts, you usually won’t be able to use any data-dependent apps (which is most of them) unless you’re connected to WiFi or until you recharge.
 If you find yourself short on data, consider a plan with more gigabytes for breathing space or a telco that offers data rollover or data banking.

 While typical pricing and base data are the main factors, also consider the network on which your prepaid telco operates.
 Telstra, Optus and Vodafone are the three mobile network owners in Australia but there are dozens of telcos who operate across those networks.
-They’re called mobile virtual network operators (MVNOs) and they generally offer cheaper prepaid plans than the network owners.
+They’re categorised as mobile virtual network operators (MVNOs) and they generally offer cheaper prepaid plans than the network owners.

 Still, there’s not much point in snagging a bargain if the network isn’t available in your area.
 Use the interactive map below for an idea of coverage in the areas you live and frequent.
 Finally, prepaid plans are typically cheaper than their SIM-only counterparts because they don’t have as many perks.
 That doesn’t mean prepaid plans are devoid of features; just keep an eye out for the ones that are practically relevant to your mobile needs instead of potentially paying extra for ‘nice to haves’.